FES / Functional Electrical Stimulation Bike Race

 About the Device

 Our device is an FES-controlled recumbent trike, compatible with the CYBATHLON rules for the FES Bike Race.
 It consists of a passive three-wheel trike customized with a magnetic encoder, two sensorised pedals, and neuromuscular electrical stimulators (HASOMED GmbH).
 A crank-angle-based stimulation strategy is used to generate the cycling motion and a Proportional-Integrative controller modulates the stimulation intensity to keep a constant pedalling cadence.
-An Asymmetry controller is added to ensure a balanced and smooth pedalling movement.
+A symmetry controller is added to ensure a balanced and smooth pedalling movement.
 The control system runs on a Raspberry Pi 4.
 Up to 12 different muscle groups can be stimulated and transcutaneous Spinal Cord Stimulation can also be exploited.
 During the race, the pilot can adjust either the stimulation intensity or the target cadence using buttons.
 An Android application for setting training parameters and providing real-time feedback completes the system.

 End of page: Go to top of page